ahkharsha/EMConneqt/README.md

 ## 🎯 **Project Vision**

-Our vision is to create a decentralized, user-first social media platform where everyone can connect, create, and share content while retaining full data ownership. **EMConneqt** empowers users with control, privacy, and monetization potential.
+Our vision is to create a decentralized, user-first social media platform where everyone can connect, create, and share content while retaining full data ownership. **briXchange** empowers users with control, privacy, and monetization potential.

 ---